marian13/static_content/convenient_service/presentations/all_in_one/slides/convenient_service/4/unification.md

 ---

-Any step is not successful - service returns that step
+Any step is NOT successful - service returns that step

 <div class="image">
   <img src="slides/convenient_service/4/unification/not_successful_step_result.png">